australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/article.md

 published-date: '2023-10-09'
 ---

-Over the past year or so, a number of new programs have emerged which make the composing and exploring of microtonal music much more easy and efficient.
-In the interaction of these programs, a new eco-system to support microtonal music has come together, and these, with the tools and abilities they imply have greatly expanded the possibilities for microtonal performance, especially in real-time.
-This paper looks at several of these programs, and how they interact to create a new, more powerful composing environment.
-The principal programs that allow this program to flourish are MTS-ESP by Oddmusic, Wilsonic by Marcus Hobbs, and VCV-Rack Pro by Andrew Belt and associates.
-As more developers have come on board supporting the MTS-ESP standard, the number of instruments that are now microtonally capable has expanded greatly.
-Also, "framework" programs, such as Ableton Live, Bitwig Studio, and Reaper, make the implementation of this ecosystem quite easy.

 # MTS-ESP -- the technology that allows all this to happen:

 ODDSound is a British company consisting of Oli Cash, Damon Hancock and